 Introducing Running into your Walking

 Question: I've been walking for quite a while and want to do some running.
 What do I do?
 Great question!
-Basically, you want to increase your speed, and we discussed that above.
-Increase your speed in small increments by mixing a small amount of running with your walking.
+Basically, you want to increase your pace, and we discussed that above.
+Increase your pace in small increments by mixing a small amount of running with your walking.
 Let's say, for example, that you're walking a mile.
 In the middle of the mile, jog slowly for 300-500 feet.
 If you feel fine at the end of the jog, continue doing it in subsequent walks.
-If you feel achy or tired or are huffing and puffing, reduce the distance and/or speed of the jog.
+If you feel achy or tired or are huffing and puffing, reduce the distance and/or pace of the jog.
 Follow the 10% (or less) rule and heavy/light in mixing jogging with your walking.

-Referring to my comment that your running should be at the middle of your walk, our bodies need some light exercise to warm up before they do heavy running or walking, and our bodies need some light exercise to cool down from the heavy workout.
+Referring to my comment that your running should be at the middle of your walk.
+Our bodies need some light exercise to warm up before they do heavy running or walking, and our bodies need some light exercise to cool down from the heavy workout.
 Your walking can provide that warm up and cool down.
 Thus, walk before and after you run.

 Treadmill or Streets